thomassuedbroecker/watson-nlp-custom-init-container/README.md

 Press any key to move on with UNINSTALL:
 ```

-Now you can deside if you want to uninstall the confguration directly.
+Now you can decide if you want to uninstall the configuration directly.

 ```sh
 release "watson-nlp-custom" uninstalled